Victoria School: Victoria Chorale

 Formed in 1988, the chorale comprises Victoria School and Victoria Junior College's graduates.

+Alumni

 Old Victorians' Association

 The alumni body, Old Victorians' Association (OVA), was established in 1941.
 It serves as a channel for former students of Victoria School and Victoria Junior College to associate with their alma mater.
 The OVA supports the schools' activities, assists needy students, and promotes sports, social and cultural activities among association members.
-Previously alumni returned on Victorians' Day, the first Saturday of March, to play games, eat school canteen food again and catch up with long-time schoolmates.
+Previously, alumni returned on Victorians' Day, the first Saturday of March, to play games, eat school canteen food again and catch up with long-time schoolmates.

 The OVA men's and women's hockey teams play in the Singapore Hockey Federation hockey leagues.

 In 2009, OVA organized the inaugural combined VS and VJC gala concert, with a 260-strong cast comprising both students and celebrity alumni, at the Esplanade Concert Hall.

-In 2011 and 2016, OVA organized the Victoria School 135th and 140th Anniversary Celebration Dinners at Tyrwhitt Road's former VS campus.
+In 2011 and 2016, OVA organised the Victoria School 135th and 140th Anniversary Celebration Dinners at Tyrwhitt Road's former VS campus.